xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-point-1.png" width="80%" />

-If two matrices with equal number of columns are used, the corresponding columns of the matrices will be plotted against each other. i.e. column 1 of matrix `x` will be plotted against column 1 of matrix `y`, column 2 of matrix `x` will be plotted against column 2 of matrix `y`, etc.
+If two matrices with equal number of columns are used, the corresponding columns of the matrices will be plotted against each other, i.e. column 1 of matrix `y` will be plotted against column 1 of matrix `x`, column 2 of matrix `y` will be plotted against column 2 of matrix `x`, etc.

 The next example uses the iris dataset, with matrices `x` and `y` as shown below.
-The `Sepal.Length` is plotted against `Sepal.Width` and the `Petal.Length` is plotted against `Petal.Width`.
+The `Sepal.Width` is plotted against `Sepal.Length` and the `Petal.Width` is plotted against `Petal.Length`.
 Therefore the groups ‘Column 1’ and ‘Column 2’ can be interpreted as ‘Sepal’ and ‘Petal’ respectively.
-To make the plot more meaningful, we can further add the legend label and axis names by `legend_label`, `xlab` and `ylab`.
+To make the plot more meaningful, we can further modify the legend label and axis names by `legend_label`, `xlab` and `ylab`.

 ``` r
 x <- (iris[, c(1, 3)])